elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 <div><br></div>

-I'll describe below how the Internet has already decentralized power to a large degree and why we might expect a continuation of this trend.
+I'll describe below how technology has already decentralized power to a large degree and why we might expect a continuation of this trend.

 # **The Internet has decentralized control of information**